vmware-archive/vsphere-storage-for-docker/docs/user-guide/vfile-plugin.md

 vSphere Docker Volume Service (vDVS) on containers running on two different hosts at the same time.

 This can be solved through distributed file systems, such as NFS, Ceph, Gluster, etc.
-However, setting up and maintaining those distributed file systems for docker persistent data usage is not a trivial work.
+However, setting up and maintaining enterprise storage offerings for Cloud Native usecases is not a trivial work.
 Furthermore, users can face more challenges in order to achieve high availability, scalability, and load balancing.

 __vFile volume plugin for Docker__ provides simultanous persistent volume access between hosts in the